Trying to report your crypto taxes can be difficult anywhere in the world — South Africa is no exception.

-In this guide, we’ll break down everything you need to know about how cryptocurrency is taxed in South Africa and break down a simple process that can help you report your taxes in minutes.
+In this guide, we’ll break down everything you need to know about how cryptocurrency is taxed in South Africa.
+We’ll also share a step-by-step process to help you report your taxes in minutes.

 Because cryptocurrency transactions are pseudo-anonymous, many investors assume that evading taxes is fairly easy.
 This is not true.